 On the other hand, the origin of Easter has been scanty with many different theories.
 The only time we see the word Easter in the Bible is in the book of Acts 12:4.
 Still, most Bible scholars argue that it was a translation error and was meant to be a Passover.

 When God sent an angel of death to Egypt, the only sign that was to spare the family’s firstborn was the blood smeared on the door.
 This blood came from the lamb slaughtered that day.

 During Easter, Christians remember Jesus as the risen Savior.
-It’s not about death now but a celebration for overcoming death.
+It’s not about death now but a Christian celebration of overcoming death.

 Easter is Individual While Passover is Communal

 Many Christian churches do not celebrate Passover.
-It’s primarily Jewish people that hold it so dear and place great emphasis on this date.
+It’s primarily the Jewish people who hold it so dear and place great emphasis on this date.

 The Passover remembers the birth of the Jewish nation as a force for good in their nation.
 They, therefore, have to celebrate it from a communal level.

 But Easter is more of a personal celebration.
 You take time to reflect on the resurrection of Jesus Christ from a personal perspective.